teuk/mediabot_v3/docs/FULLOP.md

 `TRUSTED_SERVICE_MASKS` is a comma- or space-separated list of complete IRC glob masks, for example a network's actual ChanServ prefix.
 Leave it empty when all service channel modes are server-origin.
+Undernet X and Libera ChanServ have built-in profiles.
+EpiKnet Cronos is recognized by its exact complete prefix on the exact EpiKnet profile; no wildcard override is needed for it.
-Undernet X and Libera ChanServ have narrow built-in profiles; site-specific services should be listed explicitly before enabling `+Fullop`.
+Other site-specific services should be listed explicitly before enabling `+Fullop`.

 `DELEGATED_BAN_SERVICES` extends the one-shot ban delegation to other exact service prefixes.
 Every entry is network-qualified and contains no wildcard, for example `ExampleNet|PolicyBot!service@services.example`.
 This setting does not grant general MODE privilege.
-The EpiK profile already knows the exact Cronos prefix, so no private configuration override is required there.
+Cronos needs no entry here: its independent service authority does not depend on a relay token.

 `PROTECTED_MODES` can add site-specific mode letters to the selected network profile.
 It cannot remove the baseline safety modes.